 move about indoors and is taken on regular walks.

-A yard will always be a plus for playing games and getting some additional exercise.
+A yard will always be a plus for playing the games he loves and getting some additional exercise.

 The Pembroke Welsh Corgi loves children and is patient with them, providing they have respect for pets and know how to treat them.